zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 [Back to Top](#table-of-contents)

-## Section 5-Create DBCS VM Compute Instance
+## Section 5-Create Compute Instance
 -------------------
 1. Go back to your browser to the tab with your logged in access to the Oracle Cloud.
 Click on the hamburger menu.
 ![](img/cloud-homepage.png)